About

 Technical Skills

-- scikit-learn, TensorFlow, logistic / OLS / Poisson regression, causal inference (A/B testing, instrumental variables, difference-in-differences), hypothesis testing, experimental design, cross-validation, feature engineering.
+- Python, SQL, scikit-learn, TensorFlow, logistic / OLS / Poisson regression, A/B testing, causal inference, instrumental variables, difference-in-differences, hypothesis testing, cross-validation, feature engineering, exploratory text analysis, group-level fairness metrics.

 - Agentic AI & LLMs